 Second, the endorsement of VISION 2050 as a guide to the sound development of the Region by the local units of government and the various State and Federal agencies concerned is highly desirable.
-Indeed, in some cases, that endorsement is essential in order to ensure a common understanding of the areawide development objectives and to permit the necessary plan implementation work to be cooperatively programmed and jointly executed.
+Indeed, in some cases, that endorsement is essential to ensure a common understanding of the areawide development objectives and to permit the necessary plan implementation work to be cooperatively programmed and jointly executed.

 Third, plan implementation action policies and programs should not only be preceded by plan endorsement, but should also emphasize the most important and essential elements of the plan and those areas of action that will have the greatest impact on guiding and shaping land use and transportation system development in accordance with VISION 2050.
 Implementation of the regional transportation system component should focus on those facilities and activities having areawide significance.
 This implementation will be largely achieved if the rapid and express transit expansion and improvement recommendations are carried out, if the major TSM measures recommended in VISION 2050 are implemented (particularly the freeway system traffic management and surface arterial street and highway traffic management measures), if the freeway system is rebuilt to modern design standards and expanded as recommended, and if improvements to the major surface arterials are implemented.
+As local, areawide, State, and Federal agencies conduct more detailed studies, they should provide results to the Commission for integration into the regional plan as appropriate.

+Plan implementation policies and programs should emphasize the most important and essential areas of the plan.
+The regional transportation improvement program provides the vehicle for the Commission's advisory review of proposed transportation facilities.
 Fourth, the importance of close coordination and cooperation between the local units of government and between those units of government and the State and Federal agencies concerned in plan implementation cannot be overemphasized.
 Responsibilities for achieving such coordination and cooperation on a voluntary basis within the traditional framework of government in Wisconsin have been assigned to the Commission by the State Legislature through the regional planning enabling act.
-In addition, the Federal transportation legislation provides a further basis for coordinating planning and plan implementation efforts by the Commission as the designated metropolitan planning organization.
+In addition, Federal transportation legislation provides a further basis for coordinating planning and plan implementation efforts by the Commission as the designated metropolitan planning organization.
 In its capacity as the coordinating agency under both State and Federal law, advisory review of proposed transportation facilities by the Commission is essential for the effective development over time of the regional transportation system.
 The proper vehicle for the review of proposed transportation facilities is the regional transportation improvement program compiled biannually by the Commission in accordance with the requirements of Federal transportation legislation.

 Fifth, implementation of VISION 2050 will not be brought about by a single massive action on the part of one unit or agency of government.
-Rather, implementation of VISION 2050 will be brought about through many individual development decisions made on a day to day basis over a period of many years by public administrators and elected officials operating at the local, areawide, State, and Federal levels of government.
+Rather, implementation of VISION 2050 will be brought about through many individual development decisions made on a day-to-day basis over a period of many years by public administrators and elected officials operating at the local, areawide, State, and Federal levels of government.
 It is extremely important that the individuals and agencies making these decisions be aware of and understand the development proposals set forth in VISION 2050 so that those proposals receive proper consideration as development decisions are made.